andlacerda/andlacerda/README.md

 ### 👨‍💻 About Me

-I build Android apps with Kotlin and tinker with Spring Boot for the backend.
-Love learning new things—whether it’s tech or human languages! 🌍
+I build fullstack apps with React on the frontend and Ruby on Rails or Django on the backend.
+Always excited to learn—whether it's new tech or new languages! 🌍
-When I’m not coding, you’ll find me exploring tech trends or chatting in a new language.
+When I'm not coding, I'm probably practicing a new language.
 Let’s connect! 😊

 ## Contact
 - **LinkedIn**: [My Profile Link](https://linkedin.com/in/andersonlacerdadev)